Are you ready to learn how to pack like a pro? I'm going to show you how to pack a suitcase that saves you money!

 Going on a trip is usually very exciting.
 However, packing for your trip is typically a little stressful.
 Most people don’t know how to pack a suitcase in an efficient way.
 I’m sharing my best tips and tricks for how to pack a suitcase that saves you money, to give you a little help for your next trip.

 The post “How to Pack a Suitcase That Saves You Money” may contain affiliate links.
 Therefore, if you click and buy, I may receive a small commission (at no cost to you).
 Most importantly, all opinions are my own and no products were received in exchange for my opinions.
 Click here to see details of my full disclosure policy.

 When it comes to packing a Suitcase...
 Sometimes Less is More

-In hindsight I never thought much about the amount of stuff I packed in my suitcase.
-That is to say… people would look at me like I was crazy when I would roll up with a HUGE suitcase for just two overnights.
+In hindsight, I never thought much about the amount of stuff I packed in my suitcase.
+Let’s just say… people would look at me like I was crazy when I would roll up with a HUGE suitcase for two overnights.

 The truth is, I didn’t know how to pack a suitcase.
 Previously, my packing motto was, “It’s better to have it and not need it than to need it and not have it”.
-Therefore, to say I was an over-packer is a severe understatement!
+To say I was an over-packer is a severe understatement!